23

 These are a nice tool to get a ball park idea of where your heart rate is.

-Most treadmills these days are also compatible with wireless heart rate monitors.
+Most treadmills these days are also compatible with wireless heart rate monitors (bluetooth or ANT+), which offer a much more accurate reading of your pulse.

 Many are compatible with both chest strap monitors and watch-style HR monitors.
 Some companies are even nice enough to include a chest strap with your purchase.